Washing Merino Wool: How to Keep Baby Clothes Beautiful and Soft

 Self-cleaning effect: why you don't need to wash merino wool often

-Washing is often not necessary.
+Washing is often unnecessary.
 Merino wool largely cleans itself due to its unique fiber structure:

 -